azaghal/factorio-beyond-vanilla-qol/README.md

 -   Measure out distances and align entities using a tapeline ([Tapeline](https://mods.factorio.com/mod/Tapeline))

     > Use tapelines to measure distances between entities, roads, main bus lanes...
-Place sticky tapelines (can be easily removed) for use as reminder where a belt or entity should end-up at. **WARNING:** Unfortunately, due to some modding API limitations and specifics on how both mods are implemented, the *Construction Planner* and *Tapeline* mod have some bad interactions - when dragging with a tapeline across unapproved entities, they will get approved by mistake.
-Placing "permanent" tapelines (using `SHIFT` while dragging) when auto-approval mode is disabled will also result in placeholder (bogus) ghosts getting placed.
-You may want to set-up some form of deconstructor for such placeholder ghost entities.
+Place sticky tapelines (can be easily removed) for use as reminder where a belt or entity should end-up at.

 -   Plan future work by creating tasks that can be assigned and completed (similar to a to-do list) ([Task List](https://mods.factorio.com/mod/TaskList))